Transport and removal of a passive tracer in porous media employing surface washing: Results and discussion

-In Fig.~\ref{fig:parametric_analysis}(c) we examine whether a larger tracer patch would lead to faster transport of the tracer mass from the plate into the washing film.
+In Fig.~\ref{fig:parametric_analysis}(c), we examine whether a larger tracer patch can lead to faster removal of the tracer mass from the plate into the washing film, since we may expect the mass transfer rate to be proportional to the patch area.
 We performed sets of experiments depositing two different volumes, \SI{0.5}{\milli \litre} ($m_d= 0.5$ mg) and \SI{0.2}{\milli \litre} ($m_d= 0.2$ mg) of the fluorescein solution on the porous plate, which led to fluorescein patches of two different sizes with area $A_1$ and $A_2$.
-We also repeated these sets of experiments on two different plates, one made of 100--200\;\si{\um} and one made of 300--400\;\si{\um} soda-lime glass beads, while the rest of the parameters were identical ($\alpha$ =11.0 degrees, $\tau = \SI{18}{\hour}$).
-As our porous plates are expected to be largely isotropic except near the boundaries, lower permeability does not necessarily correspond to higher tortuosity, in contrast to what is often observed in anisotropic porous media \cite{LI2019}.
-An increase in tortuosity would reduce the effective diffusivity within the porous network, delaying the tracer spread from the point of deposition.
-However, our measurements show no such effect, as the spatial extent of the tracer distribution remains similar for both plates when the same tracer volume is applied.
-This indicates that differences in permeability do not significantly influence diffusive transport in the present system during the dwell time.
-Averaging the area measurements at $t=0$ s from multiple experiments in both plates, we calculate $A_1 = (5.54 \pm 0.48) \times 10^3\;\si{\mm\squared}$ and $A_2 = (3.07 \pm 0.51) \times 10^3\;\si{\mm\squared}$ for $\tau = \SI{18}{\hour}$, for 0.5 and 0.2 ml of the fluorescein solution, respectively.
-In Fig.~\ref{fig:parametric_analysis}(c), we see that the mass transfer rate is not substantially affected by the different initial tracer volume or spreading area for a given porous plate.
+Averaging the area measurements at $t=0$ following \SI{18}{\hour} dwell times from multiple experiments in both the coarse and fine plates, we calculate $A_1 = \SI{5.54 \pm 0.48 e3}{\milli \metre \squared}$ and $A_2 = \SI{3.07 \pm 0.51 e3}{\milli \metre \squared}$ for 0.5 and \SI{0.2}{\milli \litre} of the fluorescein solution, respectively.
+The spatial extent of the tracer distribution during the dwell period remains similar for both plates (coarse and fine) when the same tracer volume is applied.
+This implies that statistically our plates have similar structure.
+In some cases, especially in anisotropic porous media, lower permeability is associated with higher tortuosity \cite{LI2019}.
+An increase in tortuosity, which measures how much longer the actual transport path of the fluid or solute is compared with the straight-line (Euclidean) distance between two points, reduces the effective diffusivity within the porous network and would therefore delay tracer spreading from the point of deposition.
+However, here there is no evidence that such an effect occurs as differences in permeability do not significantly influence diffusive transport in the present system during the dwell period.